 Seder To Go

 To help you get started, Chabad of Charlotte offers Seder2Go kits.
-By the time you read this post, it might be too late to get one, and we apologize for that.
 They are free, but donations are greatly appreciated.
-Follow the above link to see if you can get one.
+It might be too late to order one, but follow the above link to see if you can get one.

 The kits contain: